nasa/cFE/docs/cFE Application Developers Guide.md

 data is relative to the beginning of the file.

-The `SpacecraftID`, `ProcessorID` and `ApplicationID` are all automatically filled by cFE File Services routines when creating a cFE compliant file.
+The `SpacecraftID`, `ProcessorID` and `ApplicationID` are all automatically filled by cFE File Services routines when creating a cFE-compliant file.
 These fields help identify where and how the file was created.

 The `TimeSeconds` and `TimeSubSeconds` elements contain the Spacecraft Time